dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 ## Integrate components into Razor Pages and MVC apps

 Use components with existing Razor Pages and MVC apps.
-There's no need to rewrite existing pages or views to use Razor Components.
+There's no need to rewrite existing pages or views to use Razor components.
 When the page or view is rendered, components are prerendered&dagger; at the same time.

 > [!NOTE]
 > &dagger;Server-side prerendering is enabled for Blazor server-side apps by default.
-Client-side Blazor apps will support prerendering in the upcoming Preview 4 release.
+Client-side Blazor apps will support prerendering in the upcoming Preview 5 release.
 For more information, see [Update templates/middleware to use MapFallbackToPage/File](https://github.com/aspnet/AspNetCore/issues/8852).

 To render a component from a page or view, use the `RenderComponentAsync<TComponent>` HTML helper method: